Nuggets vs. Thunder: Is Monday Nikola Jokic's last chance to catch Shai Gilgeous-Alexander in NBA MVP race?

 Currently, Canada's Gilegous-Alexander is -300 to repeat as MVP, while Serbia's Jokic is +500 to win his fourth MVP; he was also the last repeat winner in the 2021-22 season.
 It could be that injuries decide this race by default as players must compete in 65 games to be eligible for regular-season awards, meaning they can miss no more than 17 contests.
 Jokic has missed 16 and Gilgeous-Alexander has missed 12.

-Bet NBA futures at FanDuel and get $100 in bonus bets if your first bet wins:
+Bet NBA futures at FanDuel and get $300 back in bonus bets every day for 10 days:

 I do think that the sportsbooks are baking Jokic's possible ineligibility into the numbers because he's having easily the better statistical season, averaging a triple-double of 28.8 points, 12.5 rebounds and 10.3 assists.
 Those latter two numbers both lead the NBA, and Jokic leads by a mile with 23 overall triple-doubles.
 Wilt Chamberlain is the only player in NBA history to lead the league in both total rebounds and total assists in a single season, doing so in the 1967-68 season when Chamberlain won his fourth and final MVP.